For those who have axillary hyperhidrosis, there is no escaping armpit sweat marks.

 Alternatives to miraDry

-miraDry is just one of many treatment options for excessive sweating.
+miraDry is just one of many treatment options for axillary hyperhidrosis.
 If you don’t want to spend thousands of dollars on a procedure with no guarantee, consider a more natural solution first.

 An effective sweat proof undershirt is a safer and cheaper solution to axillary hyperhidrosis.
-With built-in armpit sweat guards, Thompson Tee completely absorbs and evaporates underarm sweat, offering all-day protection from sweat marks and yellow stains.
+The Thompson Tee makes sweat proof shirts for men and women that completely absorbs and evaporates underarm sweat, offering all-day protection from sweat marks and yellow stains.

 Before investing in an expensive hyperhidrosis treatment, try Thompson Tee.
-Made for people with hyperhidrosis, by people with hyperhidrosis, the undershirts are guaranteed to conceal underarm sweat — or your money back.
+Made for people with hyperhidrosis by people with hyperhidrosis, these undershirts are guaranteed to conceal underarm sweat — or your money back.